 5. Create Your Own Financial Calendar

 Let’s face it!
 Preparing your taxes isn’t exactly the world’s most entertaining activity, but it’s definitely necessary.
 Give yourself “financial assignments” for each month of the year and set reminders on a Google Calendar or your phone.
-We’ll post a follow up blog with more specific recommendations later!
-So, be on the look out.

 6. Review your Credit Report

 Did you know that you’re entitled to one free credit report from each of the three major credit bureaus per year?
 Yep, it’s the law!
 Take time to review each of your credit reports and make sure they are accurate.
 If you find any mistakes, both the credit bureau and the information provider are responsible for correcting any errors.